xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 cluster.
 As such, fault tolerance is of course a must have for the Agency.
 To achieve that the Agents are using the [Raft Consensus Algorithm](https://raft.github.io/).
-The algorithm formally guarantees conflict free configuration management within the ArangoDB cluster.
+The algorithm formally guarantees conflict free configuration management within the AvocadoDB cluster.

 At its core the Agency manages a big configuration tree.
 It supports transactional read and write operations on this tree, and other servers